Max Duffy: American football career

 Duffy was drafted by the Toronto Argonauts in the fourth round of the 2021 CFL Global Draft on 15 April 2021.
 He signed with the Denver Broncos of the NFL as an undrafted free agent on 24 May 2021.
 He was waived on June 17.

-Pittsburgh Maulers

 On 10 March 2022, Duffy was drafted by the Pittsburgh Maulers of the United States Football League.